cna971518/PADAE/README.md

-# PADAE: Federated Intrusion Detection Defense
+# PADAE: Poisoning Attack Defense and Accuracy Enhancement Based on Kolmogorov-Smirnov Test for Federated Learning in Intrusion Detection

 ## Overview